butfirstchai.com

 tomato puree

-Stir in the prepared tomato paste and bring this to boil and cook until oil starts oozing on the sides.
+Add the tomato paste, bring to a boil and cook until the oil separates.

 whisked yoghurt